reiloe/v-server-setup/README.md

 ### Disable USERNAME/PASSWORD login

-If the setup of SSH key pair, including login check, was successfuly disable USERNAME/PASSWORD login.
+If the setup of SSH key pair, including login check was successful, disable USERNAME/PASSWORD login.
 For that adapt the config file of the SSH server.

 > [!CAUTION]
 > The config file is named sshd_config and can be found at /etc/ssh